mjgrzybek/ebpf-domain-filtering-design/README.md

 Packet drops should happen on ebpf program level when possible.

-Moving logic to user space is acceptable when it's not possible to process packet in ebpf program.
+Moving logic to user space is acceptable when it's not possible to calculate decision based on single packet content in ebpf program.

 ## Communication between kernel and user space
 Communication between kernel and user space is done via bpf maps.